dnsimple/dnsimple-support/content/articles/adding-domain.markdown

 <div class="section-steps" markdown="1">
 ##### To add a domain

-1. Log into your DNSimple account.
+1. Log into DNSimple with your user credentials.
+1. Click on your avatar on the top-right, and on the drop-down menu select the account.
 1. On the top-nav menu click the <label>Domains</label> tab
 1. Click <label>Add Domain</label>.
 1. Choose the flow that makes more sense to your scenario.